heptarch/heptarch.github.io/drafts/demon.md

 but by the supposition of an additional spatial dimension (Möbius, Riemann,Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism.
-In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by suitably careful experimental work...
+In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by suitably careful experiments...
 </font>
 </div>
 The talk is gibberish to the Duke.
 The play of symbols, the